Huegoxaga/notes/finance/related-concepts.md

 - `Nominal GDP` of the economy are calculated using the current market value of the goods and services
   - `Nominal GDP` equals the sum of all the current prices multiplied by the quantity produced for each good in a certain period
   - As the growth in `Nominal GDP` will include the effect of price increase (inflation) for the period, this figure is not representative of the actual production growth
-- Real GPD is calculated relative to a base year by using base year prices and current year output quantities
+- Real `GDP` is calculated relative to a base year by using base year prices and current year output quantities
-  - For base year, `Real GDP` is the `Nominal GDP`, the current year `Real GDP` is the sum of the product of prices from the base year and output quantities of this year for all goods and services, then compare the `Real GDP` of the two year to get a relative increases
+  - For base year, `Nominal GDP` is used to represent the `Real GDP`.
+The current year `Real GDP` equals the sum of each product of price from the base year times its output quantity of current year for all goods and services, then compare the `Real GDP` of the two year to get a relative increases
   - `Real GDP` growth reflects only increases in total output
   - Per capita `Real GDP` is defined as `Real GDP` divided by population
 - the `GDP Deflator` is a price index that can be used to convert `Nominal GDP` into `Real GDP`